Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Illustrations on empirical data

 \subsection{Analysis of 16-mers in SARS-CoV-2 DNA sequences}

-This application involves a data set of nucleotide sequences from SARS-CoV-2 viruses made publicly available by the National Center for Biotechnology Information~\citep{hatcher2017virus}.
+This illustration involves a data set of nucleotide sequences from SARS-CoV-2 viruses made publicly available by the National Center for Biotechnology Information~\citep{hatcher2017virus}.
 The data include 43,196 sequences, each consisting of approximately 30,000 nucleotides.
 The goal is to estimate the empirical frequency of each {\it 16-mer}, a distinct sequence of 16 DNA bases in contiguous nucleotides.
 Given that each nucleotide has one of 4 bases, there are $4^{16} \approx$ 4.3 billion possible 16-mers.
 Thus, exact tracking of all 16-mers is not unfeasible, which allows us to validate the sketch-based queries.
 Sequences containing missing values are removed during pre-processing, for simplicity.

-The experiments are carried out as in Section~\ref{sec:app-synthetic}, processing the 16-mers in a random order to ensure their exchangeability.
-However, a larger sample of size 1,000,000 is sketched, and the width $w$ of the hash functions is varied.
+The experiments are carried out as in Section~\ref{sec:app-synthetic}, with the difference that a larger sample of size 1,000,000 is sketched using the CMS-CU due to its higher efficiency; the width $w$ of the hash functions is varied as a control parameter.
+All 16-mers are processed in a random order, which ensures their exchangeability.
 Figure~\ref{fig:exp-covid-marginal} compares the performances of all methods as a function of the hash width, in terms of marginal coverage and mean confidence interval width.

 All methods achieve the desired marginal coverage, except for the Bayesian approach when $w$ is large.
-For small $w$, all methods return intervals of similar width, because the distribution of SARS-CoV-2 16-mers frequencies is quite concentrated with relatively narrow support (Figure~\ref{fig:exp-data-freq}), which makes it especially difficult to compress the data without much loss.
-By contrast, the proposed conformal methods yield noticeably shorter confidence intervals if $w$ is large.
-Figure~\ref{fig:exp-covid-conditional} reports the same results stratified by the frequency of the queried objects, while Figure~\ref{fig:exp-covid-sketch} confirms the advantage of sketching with the CMS-CU as opposed to the vanilla CMS.
+For small $w$, all methods return intervals of similar width, because the distribution of SARS-CoV-2 16-mers frequencies is quite concentrated with relatively narrow support (Figure~\ref{fig:exp-data-freq}), which makes it difficult to compress the data without much loss.

+By contrast, the conformal methods yield noticeably shorter confidence intervals if $w$ is large.
+Figure~\ref{fig:exp-covid-conditional} reports the same results stratified by the frequency of the queried objects.
 Table~\ref{tab:data-w50000} lists 10 common and 10 rare queries along with their corresponding deterministic upper bounds for $w=50,000$, comparing the lower bounds obtained with each method.
 Table~\ref{tab:data-w5000} shows analogous results with $w=5,000$.
+Figure~\ref{fig:exp-covid-sketch} confirms the advantage of sketching with the CMS-CU instead of the CMS.
+Similarly, Figure~\ref{fig:exp-covid-opt} shows the CMS-CU also typically leads to more informative frequency queries compared to the ML sketch discussed in Section~\ref{sec:ml-sketching}, unless the available memory is very low.